-Issue 6: "The Agency Has Not Properly Disclosed Expansion of the San Benito Mountain Natural Area....
-This action was not previously disclosed and has not been subject to necessary public input."
+Issue 6: "The agency has not properly disclosed expansion of the San Benito Mountain Natural Area" as it "was not previously disclosed and has not been subject to necessary public input."

 Response 6: Expansion of the San Benito Mountain Research Natural Area (SBMRNA) is discussed in the Draft EIS and Final EIS as part of the purpose and need (Draft EIS, pages 1-5 to 1-6; Final EIS, pages 1-4 to 1-5) and analyzed throughout both documents.
 The 1995 CCMA Final EIS and corresponding 1999 Record of Decision (ROD) also addressed the expansion of the RNA.
 The current planning effort establishes the specific boundaries of the 4,082-acre area.